edreisMD/plugnplai/README.md

 ## Installation

-You can install Plug and PlAI using pip:
+You can install Plug and Plai using pip:

 ```python
 pip install plugnplai